apache/activemq-cpp/README.txt

 6 Notes for Windows users
 --------------------------------------------------------------------------
-We support using the GNU compiler on Windows, using the Cygwin package.
+We do not support using the GNU compiler on Windows, using the Cygwin package or the MinGW platform, several issues with sockets and threading were found to exist when trying to use these solutions.

-However we also support using the MSVC compiler on Windows.
+However we do support using the MSVC compiler on Windows.

 There are a couple or things that you will need to setup to ensure that the MSVC compile succeeds.